 Phased Orthodontic Treatment Timonium, MD

-Phase 1 Treatment typically includes some style of orthodontic appliance.
+Phase I Treatment typically includes some style of orthodontic appliance.
 The style of appliance recommended for use will depend on your child’s personal oral health and orthodontic concerns.
-Pallet expanders, sagittal appliances, and Herbst appliances are commonly used during phase 1.
-Dr. Izadi works with patients to build personalized recommendations on breaking myofunctional habits and how to best care for their oral appliance and their beautiful smile.
+Palatal expanders, sagittal appliances, and Herbst appliances are commonly used during Phase I. Dr. Izadi works with patients to build personalized recommendations on breaking myofunctional habits and how to best care for their oral appliance and their beautiful smile.